Skip to main content

 Asia financial and professional lines

-• Continued lack of activity in the capital markets limited insurers' opportunities for new business, resulting in increased competition for renewable business.
+• Limited activity in capital markets restricted new business opportunities for insurers, and increased competition for renewal business.

 Our rates reflect the segment mix of Marsh’s client portfolio.